 Under state law (Wis.
 Stat. § 94.55), DATCP must regulate the Wisconsin hemp industry to the extent required under federal law and in a manner that allows the greatest opportunity to “plant, grow, cultivate, harvest, produce, sample, test, process, transport, transfer, take possession of, sell, import, and export hemp in this state to the greatest extent allowed under federal law."
 DATCP determined that the hemp research program currently provides the Wisconsin hemp industry the greatest opportunity at this time and has made the decision to continue implementing the state hemp program under the authority of the 2014 Farm Bill, instead of operating under the authority of 2018 Farm Bill and the federal interim final rule.
 With support from Wisconsin's hemp industry, DATCP continues to focus on ways to best serve and support the hemp grower and processor communities.

 To ensure program continuity, DATCP had to promulgate a new emergency rule in order to extend the current hemp program in Wisconsin.
 The new emergency rule converts the pilot program licenses and registrations to licenses and registrations under the continuing Hemp Program.
-The no-fee conversion occured automatically without any action necessary by licensees.
-Learn more about the emergency rule.
+The no-fee conversion occurred automatically without any action necessary by licensees.